Junior's Journey: From Gaming to Human Rights Advocacy

 "However, the most rewarding aspect has been working with these incredible students, who possess so much untapped potential.
 Witnessing them make significant strides towards their goals has been truly inspiring.
 Take Junior, for instance, he has shown remarkable responsibility, not only in his own work but also in helping his classmates.
 Junior's growth and ambition exemplify the very reason we do what we do.
 I am immensely proud of our product and the amazing students we serve.”

 Feeling more confident in his studies, Junior was ready to take on even more challenges.
 Along with a handful of students focusing on electronics, Junior participated in a project on human rights, receiving additional training from the Raoul Wallenberg Academy - where they were further trained on human rights.
+Their final project was a human-shaped silhouette illuminated from within—symbolized how their field (electronics) could help “make human rights visible.”
+Junior volunteered to speak on stage.
 This led to him showing their project about human rights in front of 300 people using the “cube-method” which was aired on national television.

 "We spent an entire day learning about the broad concept of human rights, and it really opened my eyes.
 I got this clear picture in my head of how I could teach others and spread this knowledge.
 I was eager to stand up and represent what we had worked on for a year.
 We had created a portrait of a person, with a lamp inside it, which lit up when we pressed a button.
 This symbolized how we, as electricians, could make human rights shine and be seen.
 We combined all our elements to create something even better, showing our unique perspective on human rights."